Take a virtual tour of our state of the art culinary teaching lab.

 What have graduates gone on to do?

-- Graduates have gone on to other institutions such as Kendall College to further their culinary arts educations.
+- Graduates have gone on to other institutions such as Kendall College and Roosevelt University to further their culinary arts educations.
+See information on transferring a two-year AAS degree to a four-year Hospitality/Culinary program.

 Outside of the Classroom